25 Easy Jobs That Pay Well & Make a Difference

 - Median yearly pay—$68,7654

 6. Power Plant Operator

-For a lot of people, this occupation comes to mind whenever someone asks "What is the easiest high-paying job?"
+For a lot of people, this occupation comes to mind whenever someone asks, "What is the easiest high-paying job?"
 After all, it's the job of Homer Simpson, one of the world's most recognizable animated characters.
 In reality, you're unlikely to remain employed as a power plant operator if all you do is sleep and eat while on the job.
 However, there is some truth to the notion that this career feels easy for many of the people who get to enjoy it.
 The mostly routine work of operating and monitoring energy production and distribution equipment can be highly satisfying, and it usually comes with few, if any, deadlines or stressful days.
 Even when problems occur, the excitement of solving them can feel like a welcome change of pace.
-On average, a power plant operator makes about $70,000 a year in Canada.3

 Are you a proud computer "geek" with a passion for understanding both old and new technologies and making them all work together?
 Having this kind of job can feel like a breeze if you truly love working with computers, putting things in order, and staying informed about the latest advancements.
 Just imagine getting to create and maintain various kinds of computer networks while coordinating the use of high-performance servers and sophisticated software.
 For someone with a deep interest in this stuff, being a computer networking professional could be very easy indeed.